CnnDepth/hdf5_creator_python/README.md

 `w:` desired width of image, integer number

 `processing_function:` function that processes images.
 This function takes a list of pairs (RGB, depth) and a number of crops from each image.
 It must return list of processed (RGB, depth) pairs.
+RGB image must have shape (h, w, 3), depth image must have shape (h, w).
 RGB images have pixel values from 0 to 255, depth images have pixel vaues from 0 to 65535.

 `crops_per_image:` number of crops taken from each source image, integer number